First NZ Taco Bell store could open as early as July next year, Restaurant Brands CEO says

 When Taco Bell launches in New Zealand next year it won't be one of the large-format in-your-face drive-thru stores made famous in the United States.

-Russel Creedy, chief executive of Restaurant Brands (the company set to roll out the brand), says the focus for the stores will be on fast, casual dining restaurants located in high-foot-traffic areas.
+Russel Creedy, chief executive of Restaurant Brands (the company set to roll out the brand), says the focus will be on fast-casual dining restaurants located in high-foot-traffic areas.

 READ MORE: • Taco Bell finally coming to New Zealand